-Figure 3.32 shows the active area of the (four-packs) of Iarocci tubes oriented vertically and horizontally in the eight detector panels of one gap.
-The two vertical cracks between the three "monoliths" of steel, which make up a single absorber plate, are sketched.
+Figure 3.30 shows the active area of the (two-packs) of Iarocci tubes oriented vertically and horizontally in the eight detector panels of one gap.
 The 7 cm thick aluminum panel frames and the top support rail are shown.
-The figure shows where $10^{\circ}$ and $37^{\circ}$ cones would reach for both detector gaps 1 and 6.
+The figure shows where 10° and 37° cones would reach for both detector gaps 1 and 5.
 As is apparent, the acceptance reaches down to 10° in the first plane (and even farther in subsequent planes) except immediately at the four corners of the square beam hole.
-The elevation view of the north muon arm is shown in Figure 3.33.
+The elevation view of the north muon arm is shown in Figure 3.31.